-U. 1 c.
-"Identity and belief: Because we want ads to reflect a user's interests rather than more personal interpretations of their fundamental identity, we don't allow categories related to identity and belief, some of which could also be 2 used to stigmatize an individual."
+1 c.
+"Identity and belief: Because we want ads to reflect a user's interests rather than more personal interpretations of their fundamental identity, we don't allow extensive related to identity and belief some of which could also be 2 allow categories related to identity and belief, some of which could also be used to stigmatize an individual."
 Id .
 3 d.
-"Sexual interests: Because we understand that sexual experiences and interests are inherently private, we don't allow categories related to sexual interests."
-It 4 interests."
+"Sexual interests: Because we understand that sexual experiences and interests are inherently private, we don't allow categories related to sexual 4 interests."
 Id.
 5 72.
 On the e same webpage, under the header "Prohibited Categories," Google promises 6 that "[t]he fol llowing sensitive interest categories can't be used by advertisers to target ads to users 7 or to promote adverti sers' products or services" (id.): 8 a.
-Restricted drug terms - "Prescription medications and information about 9 10 prescription medications, unless the medication and any listed ingredients are only intended for animal use and are not prone to human abuse or other misuse."
+Restricted drug terms - "Prescription medications and information about 9 a. prescription medications, unless the medication and any listed ingredients are only intended for animal use and are not prone to human abuse or other misuse."
 Id. at 3.
 11 b.
-"Personal hardships - We understand that users don't want to see ads that 12 exploit their personal struggles, difficulties, and hardships, so we don't allow personalized advertising based on these hardships.
-Such personal hardships 13 include health conditions, treatments, procedures, personal failings, struggles, or traumatic personal experiences.
-You also can't impose 14 negativity on the user."
-Id.
-15 c.
-"Health in personalized advertising [including] Physical or mental health conditions, including diseases, sexual health, and chronic health conditions 16 which are health conditions that require long-term care or management[;] products, services, or procedures to treat or manage chronic health 17 conditions, which includes over-the-counter medications and medical devices[;] any health issues associated with intimate body parts or functions 18 which includes genital, bowel, or urinary health[;] invasive medical procedures, which includes cosmetic surgery[;] Disabilities, even when content is oriented toward the user's primary caretaker.
-Examples linelyde 19 content is oriented toward the user's primary caretaker.
-Examples [include] Treatments for chronic health conditions like diabetes or arthritis, treatments for sexually transmitted diseases, counseling services for mental health 20 issues like depression or anxiety, medical devices for sleep apnea like CPAF machines, over-the-counter medications for yeast infections, [and] 21 information about how to support your autistic child."
+"Personal hardships - We understand that users don't want to see ads that exploit their personal struggles, difficulties, and hardships, so we don't allow 12 personalized advertising based on these hardships.
+Such personal hardships include health conditions, treatments, procedures, personal failings, 13 struggles, or traumatic personal experiences.
+You also can't impose negativity on the user."
 Id .
+14 c.
+"Health in personalized advertising [including] Physical or mental health 15 16 conditions, including diseases, sexual health, and chronic health conditions, which are health conditions that require long-term care or management[;] products, services, or procedures to treat or manage chronic health 17 conditions, which includes over-the-counter medications and medical devices[;] any health issues associated with intimate body parts or functions, 18 which includes genital, bowel, or urinary health[;] invasive medical procedures, which includes cosmetic surgery[;] Disabilities, even when 19 content is oriented toward the user's primary caretaker.
+Examples [include] Treatments for chronic health conditions like diabetes or arthritis, treatments 20 for sexually transmitted diseases, counseling services for mental health issues like depression or anxiety, medical devices for sleep apnea like CPAP 21 machines, over-the-counter medications for yeast infections, [and] information about how to support your autistic child."
+Id .
 22 d.
-"Relationships in personalized advertising [including] Personal hardships with family, friends, or other interpersonal relationships.
-Examples [include] 23 divorce services, books about coping with divorce, bereavement products or services, family counseling services[.]"
+"Relationships in personalized advertising [including] Personal hardships 23 with family, friends, or other interpersonal relationships.
+Examples [include] divorce services, books about coping with divorce, bereavement products or services, family counseling services[.]"
 Id. at 4.
-24 25 e.
-"Sexual orientation in personalized advertising [including] lesbian, gay bisexual, questioning, or heterosexual orientation[.]
-Examples [include] 26 information about revealing your homosexuality, gay dating, gay travel information about bisexuality."
+24 • 25 e.
+"Sexual orientation in personalized advertising [including] lesbian, gay, bisexual, questioning, or heterosexual orientation[.]
+Examples [include] information about revealing your homosexuality, gay dating, gay travel, 26 information about bisexuality."
 Id. at 4-5.
 27 f.
 "Personal race or ethnicity."
 Id. at 5.
 28 g.
 "Personal religious beliefs."
-Id. - 20 - Case No. LILASS ACTIONIC AMDIAINT
+Id . - 20 - Case No.